Steve Baldwin resigns as CEO of NWSL’s Washington Spirit

 “This was an extremely difficult decision for me,” Baldwin said.
 “I have no doubt made some mistakes, but my effort and focus were always on building a professional experience for our players.”

+Burke's firing was the latest in a string of scandals to hit the league in recent months.
+Mostly recently, the league was rocked by sexual harassment and misconduct allegations involving longtime coach Paul Riley, a situation that prompted Commissioner Lisa Baird to resign Friday.

-Baldwin said team president Ben Olsen now has full authority over club operations.
+Baldwin said team President Ben Olsen now has full authority over club operations.
+Baldwin did not say whether he would sell his controlling interest in the club.

 Burke was fired after a Washington Post report detailed verbal and emotional abuse of players and the NWSL held a formal investigation.
 The Spirit were also sanctioned by the league.